 - Prepares pupils at the school for the opportunities, responsibilities and experiences of later life.

-Pupils' spiritual development involves the growth of their sense of self.
+Children's spiritual development involves the growth of their sense of self.
 Our Religious Education lessons support their ability to be reflective about their own beliefs, religious or otherwise, that inform their perspective on life.
 Educational visits to religious places and engaging with visitors from a wide range of faiths encourage their interest in and respect for different people’s faiths, feelings and values.

 Our curriculum engenders in pupils a sense of enjoyment and fascination in learning about themselves, others and the world around them through its focus on the use of imagination and creativity in their learning.
-Collaborative learning opportunities across the curriculum help pupils to develop a willingness to reflect on their learning and experiences.
+Collaborative learning opportunities across the curriculum help children to develop a willingness to reflect on their learning and experiences.

-In the Early Years Foundation Stage Personal, Social and Emotional Development (PSED) is a prime area of the curriculum and therefore is always a key area of focus.
+In the Early Years Foundation Stage, Personal, Social and Emotional Development (PSED) is a prime area of the curriculum and therefore is always a key area of focus.

 The development of social skills is central to the learning opportunities at Coombe Road.
 Pupils are able to work and learn in all manner of collaborative groupings from adopting science officer roles, to solving context-based mathematical problems, competing together in House sports' competitions and training Playground Buddies.
 They develop and demonstrate skills and attitudes that will allow them to participate fully in and contribute positively to life in modern Britain.